adutta91/EchoMusic/README.md

 #Echo

-Echo is a React.js and RoR music sharing site.
+Echo is a music sharing site built on React.js and Ruby on Rails.
 Users can upload and listen to music that has been uploaded onto the site.
+Users can login, navigate the site using the header nav-bar, explore songs, add songs to their followed list, upload songs, and edit their user profile.

 View it live at http://echomusic.tech